 Camp Volunteer Opportunities include:

-- Click here to view our Camp Forget-Me-Not/Camp Erin page
+Click here to view our Camp Forget-Me-Not/Camp Erin DC page.

 Join our “Lights of Hope” Team

 The Lights of Hope Program provides candlelight vigils to families in the Washington Metropolitan area regardless of the cause of death.
-Trainings are designed to teach volunteers how to facilitate, manage on-site coordination and provide grief support during a candlelight vigil.
+Volunteers assemble special kits, known as vigil boxes, which provide grieving families with everything they need to perform a vigil.
 Click here to learn more about the Lights of Hope Program.

-Admin Nights are monthly opportunities for volunteers and potential volunteers to provide administrative support at the center.
-Volunteers assimilate various brochures, pamphlets, training materials, marketing packages and clinical files that are distributed throughout the Center’s three offices and the RECOVER program at the Office of the Chief Medical Examiner’s office.
-You DO NOT need to be a Wendt Center Volunteer to help out!
+Volunteers have regular opportunities to provide administrative support at the center.
+Volunteers assimilate various brochures, pamphlets, training materials, marketing packages and clinical files that are distributed at the Center’s NW and SE offices.

-- Assist clinicians with child, teen and adult groups at main and satellite offices
+- Volunteers assist clinicians with child, teen and adult groups at main and satellite offices.

 - Provide administrative assistance in the office, including phones, mailings, etc.